Intel forecast portends weak PC sales

-BENGALURU Gold held steady on Thursday as investors awaited cues on market direction amid a number of geopolitical events later in the day that could boost the safe-haven demand for the metal.

-SAN FRANCISCO Top chipmaker Intel Corp (INTC.O) reduced its growth forecast, reinforcing fears that a wavering global economy and a lack of consumer interest are dampening personal computer sales.
+SAN FRANCISCO Top chipmaker Intel Corp forecast weak current-quarter revenues, reinforcing fears that a wavering global economy and a lack of consumer interest are dampening personal computer sales.

-The world's leading chipmaker on Tuesday cut its 2012 revenue growth forecast to between 3 and 5 percent, down from a prior forecast of "high single-digit growth."
-That put Intel's outlook in line with many investors' recently reduced expectations and helped cushion a sell-off of its stock.
+The world's leading chipmaker cut its 2012 revenue growth forecast to between 3 and 5 percent, down from a prior forecast of "high single-digit growth".
+That put Intel's outlook in line with many investors' recently reduced expectations and helped cushion an initial sell-off of its stock.

 "As macro events have transpired in the second quarter, people looked at the original high single-digit guidance as being stretched," said Craig Ellis, an analyst at Caris & Company.
 "The Street would have been concerned had they stuck with that guidance - but they didn't."

 Fears that global PC sales may be worse than expected have helped push Intel's shares down about 10 percent since the end of April.
-Intel's stock has recently traded around 10 times expected earnings.
+They have recently traded around 10 times expected earnings.

-Intel Chief Financial Officer Stacy Smith said consumer spending in Europe and the United States is softer than previously thought.

-"At the beginning of the year we would have expected, along with most economists, that economic growth would start picking up and that would lead to an increase in consumer sales.
-Those expectations are now more muted," Smith said in an interview after Intel posted its second-quarter earnings.

-Intel forecast current-quarter revenue of $14.3 billion, plus or minus $500 million.
-Analysts on average had expected $14.60 billion, according to Thomson Reuters I/B/E/S.

-GAAP net income fell to $2.8 billion from $2.95 billion in the year-ago period.
-GAAP earnings per share were 54 cents, below analysts' average forecast of 52 cents.

-Intel's report came after its smaller rival Advanced Micro Devices AMD.N last week slashed its outlook for second-quarter revenue on disappointing sales in Europe and China, where economic growth has recently lost some steam.
+Helping fuel fears of a PC slowdown, smaller Intel rival Advanced Micro Devices last week slashed its outlook for second-quarter revenue on disappointing sales in Europe and China, where economic growth has recently lost some steam.

-China and other emerging markets have been a key source of growth in recent quarters for chipmakers Intel and AMD, and PC manufacturers like Lenovo (0992.HK) and Acer (0992.HK), helping make up for weakness in the Europe and the United States.
+China and other emerging markets have been a key source of growth in recent quarters, helping make up for weakness in the Europe and the United States.

 "Emerging markets, especially China and Brazil, are still growing nicely but are moderating due to GDP adjustments and currency fluctuations," Intel Chief Executive Paul Otellini told analysts on a conference call.